xqyww123/bridge.cr/README.md

 exit if gets
 ```

-Call the api in other program and other language.
+Then, call the API in other programs and other languages.
 Illustrate using Ruby:

 ``` ruby
 require 'msgpack'